 B. Maturity requirements

-The mandarins (easy peelers) must be sufficiently developed and display satisfactory maturity and/or ripeness, account being taken of criteria proper to the variety, the time of picking and the growing area.
+The mandarins must be sufficiently developed and display satisfactory maturity and/or ripeness, account being taken of criteria proper to the variety, the time of picking and the growing area.

-Maturity of mandarins (easy peelers) is defined by the following parameters specified for each species below:
+Maturity of mandarins is defined by the following parameters specified for each species below: